 - 3.3 The System will be operated in accordance with the principles and requirements of the Human Rights Act 1998. - 3.4 The operation of the System will also recognise the need for formal authorisation of any covert 'directed surveillance' or crime-trend 'hotspot' surveillance, as required by the Regulation of Investigatory Powers Act 2000 and Police Policy.
 This includes, the Investigatory Powers (Technical Capability) Regulations updated in 2018. - 3.5 The System will be operated in accordance with the Data Protection Act 2018. - 3.6 The System will be operated in accordance with the General Data Protection Regulation (GDPR) which became law in May 2018. - 3.7 The System will be operated fairly and within the law.
 It will only be used for the purposes for which it was established and which are identified within the Code of Practice, or which may be subsequently agreed in accordance with the Code. - 3.8 The System will be operated with due regard to the principle that everyone has the right of respect for his or her private and family life and home. - 3.9 The public interest in the operation of the System will be recognised by ensuring the security and integrity of operational procedures. - 3.10 Throughout this Code it is intended, as far as reasonably possible, to balance the objectives of the CCTV System with the need to safeguard the rights of the individual.
-The owners of the System operate complaints procedures that ensure that the System is not only accountable, but is seen to be accountable. - 3.11 All complaints should be directed to the Council's website feedback@sevenoaks.gov.uk.
-When we have received your complaint, an acknowledgement will be sent within two working days.
-We will investigate your complaint and a senior manager will reply to you within 15 working days after acknowledgement.

-3.12 Participation in the System by any organisation, individual or authority assumes an agreement by all such participants to comply fully with this Code and to be accountable under the Code.
+The owners of the System operate complaints procedures that ensure that the System is not only accountable but is seen to be accountable. - 3.11 All complaints should be directed to the Council's website feedback@sevenoaks.gov.uk.
+When we have received a complaint, we will acknowledge within five working days and provide a full response within 10 working days of the acknowledgement. - 3.12 Participation in the System by any organisation, individual or authority assumes an agreement by all such participants to comply fully with this Code and to be accountable under the Code.